ans-group/docs.ukfast.co.uk/source/security/wannacry.md

 *cwwnhwhlz52maqm7.onion*

-Once connected, the malware will execute a command to attempt to modify permissions on all available file system folders the malware resides within to provide ‘Everyone' full access;
+Once connected, the malware will execute a command to attempt to modify permissions on all available file system folders the malware resides within to provide 'Everyone' full access;

 *icacls . /grant Everyone:F /T /C /Q*